 SOUTH AUSTRALIA IN 1975 WAS THE FIRST JURISDICTION IN AUSTRALIA to decriminalise some homosexual acts between consenting adults in private.

-In 2016, Adelaide saw more advances in acknowledging the LGBTIQ (lesbian, gay, bisexual, transgender, intersex, and questioning) community and furthering their rights.
+In 2016, Adelaide saw more advances in acknowledging the LGBTQI (lesbian, gay, bisexual, transgender, questioning and intersex) community and furthering their rights.

 The Rainbow Walk, including a timeline to highlight milestones for sexual minorities in South Australia, was started in Light Square, Adelaide, to mark the start of the city’s annual Feast Festival.